Pdshende/Object_detection_using_Tensorflow_API/README.md

 If you want to practice training your own "Pinochle Deck" card detector, you can leave all the files as they are.
 You can follow along with this tutorial to see how each of the files were generated, and then run the training.
 You will still need to generate the TFRecord files (train.record and test.record) as described in Step 4.
 If you want to train your own object detector, delete the following files (do not delete the folders):
 - All files in \object_detection\images\train and \object_detection\images\test
-- The âtest_labels.csvâ and âtrain_labels.csvâ files in \object_detection\images
+- The "test_labels.csv" and "train_labels.csv" files in \object_detection\images
 - All files in \object_detection\training
 -	All files in \object_detection\inference_graph

 Now, you are ready to start from scratch in training your own object detector.
 This tutorial will assume that all the files listed above were deleted, and will go on to explain how to generate the files for your own training dataset.

 #### 2d.
 Set up new Anaconda virtual environment
 Next, we'll work on setting up a virtual environment in Anaconda for tensorflow-gpu.
-From the Start menu in Windows, search for the Anaconda Prompt utility, right click on it, and click âRun as Administratorâ.
+From the Start menu in Windows, search for the Anaconda Prompt utility, right click on it, and click "Run as Administrator".
 If Windows asks you if you would like to allow it to make changes to your computer, click Yes.

-In the command terminal that pops up, create a new virtual environment called âtensorflow1â by issuing the following command:
+In the command terminal that pops up, create a new virtual environment called "tensorflow1" by issuing the following command:
 ```
 C:\> conda create -n tensorflow1 pip python=3.5
 ```